LisaMcGautier/codeQuiz/README.md

 7/21

 Created button placeholders (buttonA, buttonB, buttonC, buttonD).
 After several tries, found the correct placement of the `objective.innerHTML = "";` within the code block.

+Discovered how to replace the placeholder button labels with the answers to the question.

+Added a small margin to #objective and #timer to improve visual appeal.